 In fact, according to a recent survey, 55 percent of users would prefer to shop online in their specific language.
 This means it could have a positive impact on your business.
 Translating your website into different languages can help you increase organic traffic and reach.

 Google Translate is one of the most popular methods for translating a WordPress website.
-You can use Google Translate technology to automatically translate your content into 100+ languages, including Spanish, Swedish, Serbian, Arabic, and many many more.
+You can use Google Translate technology to automatically translate your content into hundreds of languages, including Spanish, Swedish, Serbian, Arabic, Japanese, and many many more.

-Though Google used to offer a free widget, the service is being discontinued.
-However, it is available as a premium service for which you will need to do all the integration work yourself to make your website work with the Google Translate API.
+The downside of this service was that you didn’t have any control of the translation displayed.
+The service is now discontinued.
+Although there’s a premium service available, you need to do the integration work yourself in order for your website to work with the Google Translate API.

 In this tutorial, we’ll show you how to get a multilingual website using Weglot, the best multilingual website plugin.
-Weglot uses Google Translate’s technology and Microsoft, DeepL, and Yandex depending on the language, to ensure you get the best possible multilingual content on your WordPress site.
+Weglot uses Google Translate’s technology (and Microsoft and DeepL depending on the language) to ensure you get the best possible multilingual content on your WordPress site.